xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_7_Primer.md

 keep this in mind if you get a heap checker error in addition to assertion errors.

-To provide a custom failure message, simply stream it into the macro using the `<<` operator, or a sequence of such operators.
+To provide a custom failure MpiMessage, simply stream it into the macro using the `<<` operator, or a sequence of such operators.
 An example:
 ```
 ASSERT_EQ(x.size(), y.size()) << "Vectors x and y are of unequal length";